4 Looks You're Never Too Old (Or Young) To Wear

-Dressing for our age is a game that's rigged.
-Try as we might, the outcome is fixed and not often in our favour.
-One moment women are told they’re dressing too old, the next too provocative.
-It's mutton dressed as lamb – or frumpy.
+Dressing for our age is a game that's rigged: Try as we might, the outcome is fixed and not often in our favor.
+One moment women are told they’re dressing too old, too provocative.
+The next, why so matronly?
+Live a little, will ya?
 So, thanks but no thanks.
 We're not playing.

-We've always been firm on the fact that an amazing sense of style doesn’t have an expiration date and isn’t reserved for a particular age group.
-Which is why we turned to the tried-and-true pieces in Coach's AW16 collection — varsity jackets, little black dresses, and playful sweaters, for starters — and the women who wholly embody their agelessly awesome appeal.
-We not only came away with four timeless outfits that anyone can emulate, but also four unique perspectives — from a high school senior to an almost-senior citizen — on the power behind clothing that transcends generations and is unique to you.
-Ahead, get their take on what it really means to be stylish beyond your years.
-No rules attached.
+The thing is: We've always been firm on the fact that an amazing sense of style doesn’t have an expiration date and isn’t reserved for a particular age group.
+Which is why we turned to the tried-and-true pieces in Coach's fall collection — varsity jackets, little black dresses, and playful sweaters, for starters — and the women who wholly embody their agelessly awesome appeal.
+We not only came away with four forever-cool outfits anyone can emulate, but also four unique perspectives — from a high school senior to an almost-senior citizen — on the power behind clothing that transcends generations and is unique to you.
+Ahead, get their take on what it really means to be stylish beyond your years — no rules attached.

-We've always been firm on the fact that an amazing sense of style doesn’t have an expiration date and isn’t reserved for a particular age group.
-Which is why we turned to the tried-and-true pieces in Coach's AW16 collection — varsity jackets, little black dresses, and playful sweaters, for starters — and the women who wholly embody their agelessly awesome appeal.
-We not only came away with four timeless outfits that anyone can emulate, but also four unique perspectives — from a high school senior to an almost-senior citizen — on the power behind clothing that transcends generations and is unique to you.
-Ahead, get their take on what it really means to be stylish beyond your years.
-No rules attached.
+The thing is: We've always been firm on the fact that an amazing sense of style doesn’t have an expiration date and isn’t reserved for a particular age group.
+Which is why we turned to the tried-and-true pieces in Coach's fall collection — varsity jackets, little black dresses, and playful sweaters, for starters — and the women who wholly embody their agelessly awesome appeal.
+We not only came away with four forever-cool outfits anyone can emulate, but also four unique perspectives — from a high school senior to an almost-senior citizen — on the power behind clothing that transcends generations and is unique to you.
+Ahead, get their take on what it really means to be stylish beyond your years — no rules attached.

 Advertisement